-The park also offers two family care centers for nursing moms, or dads with dirty diapers to change.
-And a “KidTrack” program to reunite lost kids with their parents.
+The park also offers two family care centers for nursing moms or dads with dirty diapers to change, and there’s a KidTrac” program to reunite lost kids with their parents.

 Parents also have the option to get their child officially measured at guest services to find out which rides they can enjoy and which lines to bypass until next year.